 And so I see it as fitting that I reach this milestone at the same time that the Occupy Wall Street revolt is continuing to gain steam.
 I can’t help but read the stories at We Are The 99% and feel that while some of the poor got themselves into their own mess, too many have been dealt a hardship that I likely wouldn’t have handled any better.

 And so I’m left trying to figure out how I should invest my time and money ethically.
 When investing in US treasury bonds, am I supporting an infrastructure that will help out the people in need, or am I funding wars for cheap oil that destroys the land?
 When I buy individual stocks, am I supporting jobs for the middle class, or am I raising the salaries of their CEO’s?
 When financing a house renovation, am I taking advantage of the lower class person who I sell the house to, or am I taking an unlivable house and making it livable again for someone who otherwise would be in a worse place.
 Is there a way I can use my money and my increased free time to help others, and will that be satisfying to me?
-I suppose I could throw it in CD’s, but CD Rates are lower than most other options.

 I don’t know the answer to these questions yet, but I know that I feel responsible for figuring this out.